A Survey of Deep Learning for Low-Shot Object Detection: Standard Few-Shot Object Detection

+The ``RoI feature-vector aggregation methods'' can be categorized into two types, which are first proposed by \textbf{FSRW} and \textbf{FsDet}, respectively.

-FSRW\cite{kang2019few} is the first meta-learning method for standard FSOD.
-FSRW adopts YOLOv2 as detection framework and it uses a light-weight CNN as a reweighting module.
-This reweighting module takes support image with their bounding box annotations for each class $c$ as input and embeds it into a feature vector $v_c \in \mathbb{R}^{M}$. $v_c$ is used to reweight each feature vector $v_q^i \in \mathbb{R}^{M}$ at each cell of the query feature-map, which aims to highlight the important features corresponding to class $c$.
-The reweighting function is simple channel-wise multiplication:
+$\bullet$ \textbf{FSRW}~\cite{kang2019few} is the first meta-learning method for standard FSOD based on the YOLOv2 detection framework.
+FSRW simply aggregates each feature vector $v_r \in \mathbb{R}^{C}$ at each pixel of the query feature map with the pooled embedding $v_s \in \mathbb{R}^{C}$ of the support feature map, aiming to highlight the important features corresponding to the support image using a simple element-wise multiplication: